Knowledge base

 First select the text to superscript or subscript then use one of these 3 methods.

-Method 1: Use the font-formatting icons on the Home ribbon
+Method 1: Use the font-formatting icons on the Home ribbon to apply superscript or subscript

 1Select the Home tab.